KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Constraints on the IA of the source sample

 \section{Constraints on the IA of the source sample}

-To constrain the IA of the source galaxies we measured the $\langle \gamma_{\rm t} \rangle$ signal in narrow bins in photo-$z$ ($\Delta z_{\rm phot} \equiv |\zl-\zs| = 0.06$) and subtracted the lensing contribution as described in Sect.~\ref{subsec:extracting_IA_signal}.
+To constrain the IA of the source galaxies (as a measure of possible satellite galaxy alignment), we measured the $\langle \gamma_{\rm t} \rangle$ signal in narrow bins in photo-$z$ ($\Delta z_{\rm phot} \equiv |\zl-\zs| = 0.06$) and subtracted the lensing contribution (as described in Sect.~\ref{subsec:extracting_IA_signal}).
 We note that with this definition, the galaxy-galaxy separation is a function of redshift.
-Here, we are primarily limited by the photometric redshift uncertainty, and thus consider this effective treatment as sufficient.\footnote{We stress that this IA signal differs from the one discussed in the previous section, which was obtained by using the two-point projected correlation function.} Selecting only galaxies with a small separation along the line-of-sight enhances the IA signal, while removing a substantial part of the lensing contribution.
-The different choice in $z_{\rm phot}$-binning is fully accounted for in the model through $\Sigma_{\rm crit}$, which is computed according to the new galaxy selection.
-The mean signal, $\langle \gamma_{\rm t} (r_{\rm p}) \rangle$ is calculated as in Eq.~\eqref{eq:ia_estimator} and thus is the average tangential ellipticity $\epsilon_{\rm t}$, weighted by the lensing efficiency.
+Here, we are primarily limited by the photometric redshift uncertainty; thus, we consider this effective treatment as sufficient.\footnote{We stress that this IA signal differs from the one discussed in the previous section, which was obtained by using the two-point projected correlation function.} Selecting only galaxies with a small separation along the line of sight enhances the IA signal, while removing a substantial part of the lensing contribution.
+The different choice in the $z_{\rm phot}$ binning is fully accounted for in the model through $\Sigma_{\rm crit}$, which was computed according to the new galaxy selection.
+The mean signal, $\langle \gamma_{\rm t} (r_{\rm p}) \rangle$ was calculated as per Eq.~\eqref{eq:ia_estimator} and, thus, this is the average tangential ellipticity, $\epsilon_{\rm t}$, weighted by the lensing efficiency.
 Hence, the IA signal is expressed in terms of the weighted intrinsic shear instead of the intrinsic ellipticity, as in \citet[][]{Georgiou2019b}.